Teach Remote lab lessons

 4 min

-In a short paragraph, summarize what you did with F(C,B,A): how the canonical SOP and POS each came from the truth table, how the K-map reduced F to A ^ C, and what the disappearance of B told you.
+In a short paragraph, summarize what you did with F(C,B,A): how the canonical SOP and POS each came from the truth table, how the K-map reduced F to your minimal expression, and what any disappearing variable told you.
 Mention that you confirmed the canonical and minimal forms gave identical outputs on the board.